Geometric Neural Network based on Phase Space for BCI-EEG decoding: Material and Methods

-Selecting the optimal $\tau$ and $\psi$ values can be extremely time-consuming~\cite{carrara2023classification, embedding_definition:2023}.
-To overcome this difficulty, we use an adaption of Maximizing Derivatives On Projection (MDOP)~\cite{nichkawde2013optimal, carrara2023classification} method for the multi-epoch context of EEG Decoding, shown in Algorithm \ref{alg:mdop_eeg}.
+One first approach to overcome this difficulty was to use the Maximizing Derivatives On Projection (MDOP) method~\cite{nichkawde2013optimal, carrara2024classification} for the multi-epoch context of EEG Decoding, shown in Algorithm \ref{alg:mdop_eeg}.
 The algorithm relies on the function $mdop\_embedding$ from the package $\mathrm{DelayEmbeddings}$ to implement the MDOP procedure.
 The function aims to create a nonuniform embedding that generates a vector of different lags $\boldsymbol{\tau}_{i}$.

-The MDOP algorithm emerged as a novel geometric for analyzing dynamical systems, as opposed to conventional statistical and information-theoretic methods, such as mutual information and continuity statistics.
+The MDOP algorithm emerged as a novel geometric method for analyzing dynamical systems, as opposed to conventional statistical and information-theoretic methods, such as mutual information and continuity statistics.
 Central to MDOP is optimizing an embedding to ensure the reconstructed attractor is as expanded as possible while simultaneously reducing redundancy among the delay components.
 The algorithm employs a recursive approach, wherein each step of the embedding cycle identifies the lag $\tau$ that yields the highest beta statistics.
-This chosen lag is then utilized in the subsequent reconstruction phase.
+This chosen lag is then used in the subsequent reconstruction phase.
 This iterative process continues until the algorithm obtains satisfying embedding dimensions $\psi$, selected using the method of false nearest neighbors.